motiroai/hugo-website/content/about/_index.md

 leaving Universidade Federal de Vicosa, ranked 17th in Latin America.
 He is a certified [TensorFlow Developer](https://www.credential.net/02a436c2-d533-4cb8-977e-32832bdc7617) and has published over [twenty scientific papers](https://scholar.google.com/citations?hl=en&user=iGhmQ8MAAAAJ&view_op=list_works&sortby=pubdate).
-His work mainly focuses on the application of stastitical methods on real world problems.
+His work mainly focuses on the application of statistical methods to real-world problems.

 {{< figure src="/images/team/ana-flavia-souza.jpg" title="Ana Flávia Santos Souza" >}}

 Ana Flavia is a data science intern at Zetta Health Analytics.
-She is an [IBM certified Data Scientist](https://www.linkedin.com/in/ana-fl%C3%A1via-souza-2b06151a5/) and also student of Economic Sciences at Universidade Federal de Vicosa.
-She founded the PyLadies Vicosa and won medals Math Olympiad.
+She is an [IBM certified Data Scientist](https://www.linkedin.com/in/ana-fl%C3%A1via-souza-2b06151a5/) and also a student of Economic Sciences at Universidade Federal de Vicosa.
+She founded the PyLadies UFV and won medals Math Olympiad in high school.